 The campaign provides a checklist for growers to ensure they are adhering to the on-farm actions of the code.
 These include to:

-- Monitor weather conditions and forecasts to stop harvest when the local actual Grassland Fire Danger Index exceeds 35.
+- Monitor weather conditions and forecasts to stop harvest when the local actual Grassland Fire Danger Index (GFDI) exceeds 35.

 - Remove crop residues on machines.

 - Regularly maintain machinery before and during harvest, particularly wearing parts and bearings, and keep maintenance records.

 - Reduce build‐up of static electricity on machinery during harvest.

 - Have a well-maintained farm fire‐fighting unit with a minimum of 250 litres of water in the same paddock.

 - Establish fire breaks around paddocks or across the property.